 The earlier Seminar Wiki (2011-2012) is now an archive.
 (See the archive of student projects.)
 Alas, archives of earlier wiki content from 2006-2010 are no longer available.

 - "Remix and the Dialogic Engine of Culture: A Model for Generative Combinatoriality" (prepublication version, pdf).

 To appear in The Routledge Companion to Remix Studies, ed.
 Eduardo Navas, et al. (New York: Routledge, 2014) (Abstract).

 - The Work on the Street: Street Art and the City (book in progress)

 - Meaning and Mediation (book in progress).
-My synthesis of semiotics, media theory, cognitive science approaches to symbolic cognition, and network theory.
+My synthesis of semiotics, media theory, and cognitive science approaches to symbolic cognition and meaning making.

 - "Extensible Memory, Distributed Cognition, and Artefactual Intelligence: Exorcising the Ghost in the Machine," invited paper for Le sujet digital: l'hypermnésie / The Digital Subject: Questioning Hypermnesia, University of Paris VIII, November 15, 2012.

 - "Keith Haring's Visual Language."
 Presentation at the Brooklyn Museum for the Keith Haring Retrospective exhibition, June 10, 2012.

 - "The Work on the Street: Street Art and Visual Culture" (pre-press pdf).
 Chapter in The Handbook of Visual Culture, ed.
 Barry Sandywell and Ian Heywood.
 London and New York: Berg, 2012, pp. 235-278.
 See also thumbnail list of images cited (pdf).

 - Street Art and the Digital City: Presented at the Theorizing the Web conference, University of Maryland, April 9, 2011.